zkmkarlsruhe/lidar/lidarconfig/README.md

 ### sensorDB.txt

 The file `sensorDB.txt` interfaces between physical or simulated client nodes and their appearance in the lidar system.
-Client nodes are identified by their MAC adress.
+Client nodes are identified by their MAC address.

 Each node is defined by a single text line in `sensorDB.txt`.
 Node names are combinations of field values in the text line: